OFFICE SPACE – 15 SMART QUESTIONS

 Today I am speaking on the topic: 15 Powerful Office Space Questions.

-Before making that final decision on your next office space, there are often long time gaps between changing office locations, so we forget a lot.
+Before deciding on your next office space, remember there are often long gaps between changing office locations, so we must not forget the smart questions we need to ask.

 Today may be the first time that you have rented office space.
-You may be unsure as to what key questions you should ask yourself, your team, and the new landlord.
+You may need clarification on what key questions you should ask yourself, your team, and the new landlord.

 POWERFUL OFFICE SPACE QUESTIONS